Tips to Get the Cheapest Home Insurance Premium

 5. Avoid having to file claims

 Conventional wisdom says, I bought insurance to pay for claims, why does it go up when I have one?
 The reality is when you have a home insurance claim you get put into a group with other people who have had a claim.
 Unfortunately, the data indicates that those who have a claim will have another.
-This doesn’t mean you WILL have another, just that are are more likely to have a second claim.
+This doesn’t mean you WILL have another, just that it’s more likely you’ll have a second claim.

 Good maintenance and being aware of your home’s health will go a long way to keeping you claim-free and your home insurance premiums low.